patternfly/patternfly/src/site/pages/guidelines.md

 - A component always touches all four sides of its parent container.
 - The component itself never has backgrounds, widths, floats or margins.
 - Elements inside a component never use top margins.
 The first element touches the top of its component.
+- Components should include semantic markup and necessary Aria tags to implement the [accessibility guidelines](accessibility-guide.md).

 The parent container of a component is prefixed with `-c` (after the patterfly prefix `pf-`), for example: `.pf-c-alert` or `.pf-c-button`.

+### When to create a new component

+As a general rule, create an extension to an element with BEM modifiers if it’s a change of color or scale.
+If the change generates a new entity, then create a new component.

+Repetition is better than the wrong abstraction.

+## Additional features

 ### Utilities

 PatternFly is made up of isolated components that don't allow dependencies.
-Therefore, there are no helpers or utility classes.
+Therefore, the use of helpers or utility classes is discouraged.

-### When to create a new component

-As a general rule create extension to an element with BEM modifiers if it’s a change of color or scale, if the change generates a new entity, then create a new component.

-Repetition is better than the wrong abstraction.
+However, from time to time it is recognized that an exception to the Patternfly styling may be needed for a special case.
+For those instances, utility classes are supplied to assist in allowing minor styling changes without creating the need for adding custom CSS.

+A utility class is prefixed with `-u` (after the patterfly prefix `pf-`), for example: `.pf-u-align-content-center`.

+### Demos

+Demos show how components and layouts can be put together to build more complex structures.

+- A demo never includes its own styles.
+If styling is necessary to implement a desired demo, then new components or layouts, or variants of the components or layouts used, should be created instead.
+- A demo doesn't add any accessibility tags that aren't already in the components.
+All accessibility should be handled at the component level.

 ## Variables